ApolloOS/manifest/README.md

 ## Options

-	APOLLO_BUILD_VARIANT - (vanilla, gapps, pixelgapps, foss, microg) - We currently use this to specify what type of extra apps and services to include in the build.
+	APOLLO_BUILD_VARIANT - (vanilla, gapps, foss, microg) - We currently use this to specify what type of extra apps and services to include in the build.
 ***Note: Default APOLLO_BUILD_VARIANT is VANILLA.***

 ## Building